Channel Estimation for Pinching-Antenna Systems (PASS): Deep Learning Based Channel Estimation

-For the proposed two DL estimators, during the training stage, the channel estimation network is trained on a fixed dataset generated with fixed PA configurations.
-However, during the test stage, the trained network can be applied to scenarios with dynamic numbers of PAs, even though the test dataset has a different data distribution and dimensionality compared to the training dataset.
+For the proposed two DL estimators, during the test stage, the trained network can be applied to scenarios with dynamic numbers of PAs, even though the test dataset has a different data distribution and dimensionality compared to the training dataset.
 This property of the channel estimation network can also be termed as zero-shot learning.